MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddicaps_type.md

 ### -field D3D12DDICAPS_TYPE_0081_3DPIPELINESUPPORT1

 Support for 3D pipeline; [**pData**](../d3dumddi/ns-d3dumddi-_d3dddiarg_getcaps.md) points to a [**D3D12DDI_3DPIPELINESUPPORT1_DATA_0081**](ns-d3d12umddi-d3d12ddi_3dpipelinesupport1_data_0081.md) structure.
 The driver reports the [**D3D12DDI_3DPIPELINELEVEL**](ne-d3d12umddi-d3d12ddi_3dpipelinelevel.md) value that represents the maximum feature level that it supports in the **MaximumDriverSupportedFeatureLevel** field.
 See Remarks.

-### -field D3D12DDICAPS_TYPE_0082_WAVE_MMA

-Supports Wave Matrix Multiplication Accumulate (WaveMMA) instructions.
-Currently reserved for system use, so if a driver sees a [GetCaps](../d3dumddi/nc-d3dumddi-pfnd3dddi_getcaps.md) query for this type, it can safely zero out the D3D12DDI_WAVE_MMA_DATA_0082 structure that is expected to be returned.

 ### -field D3D12DDICAPS_TYPE_OPTIONS_0090